Decentralized storage of data sovereignty

 5. Utilization of Blockchain

 Another important factor is the extent to which blockchain is utilized.
-Some systems use blockchain technology minimally, while others deeply integrate it.
+Some systems use blockchain technology only minimally, while others deeply integrate it.
 The degree of integration affects the project's transparency, verifiability, and data immutability.
 For example, a system that uses blockchain as the core for data storage, access, and transaction management is more likely to support user-controlled, tamper-proof storage solutions.

 6. User Control and Data Autonomy

-In contrast, systems that require users to rely on third-party providers or intermediaries may offer less autonomy.
+Conversely, systems that require users to rely on third-party providers or intermediaries may offer less autonomy.
 Therefore, assessing the degree of decentralization and user control within each platform is crucial.

 7. Version Control Support

 For users needing access to previous versions of data, version control is a necessary feature.
-Systems that support version control allow users to retrieve historical data and manage different versions of files, which is essential for collaborative environments and regulatory compliance.
+Systems that support version control allow users to retrieve historical data and manage different versions of files, which is essential in collaborative environments and regulatory compliance.

 8. Community Adoption and Ecosystem